Best Practice Laboratories: Great Ideas, Solid Strategies, Proven Solutions

 Submit your best practice and we will collate accepted proposals into panels of idea generators at The Forum’s 16th Annual Conference in Kansas City.
 Selected panelists will have their names and affiliations listed in the conference program, and their best practices will be shared after the conference in The Forum’s Standards Toolbox.

-Each presenter will make a brief (~1 minute) opening remark and then be available at an individual station with a handout that illustrates their best practice.
+Each presenter will make a brief (~1 minute) opening remark and be available at an individual station with a handout that illustrates their best practice.
 Attendees will circulate freely around the room, engaging in one-on-one or small group discussions.
-The session will last 75 minutes and the discussions will be driven by the questions, concerns, and circumstances the attendees bring to you.
+The session will last 75 minutes and the discussions will be driven by the questions, concerns, and circumstances attendees bring to you.

 Submissions will be evaluated for:

 - Demonstrated application of one of at least one of the nine Standards of Good Practice for Education Abroad, and

 - Relevance and replicability by colleagues at other institutions and organizations.

 Proposals from community colleges, minority-serving institutions, Historically Black Colleges and Universities (HBCUs), Tribal Colleges and Universities (TCUs), overseas host institutions, one-person offices, and newer colleagues are strongly encouraged.

-The deadline to submit proposals for Best Practice Laboratories was September 7, 2018.
+The deadline to submit proposals for Best Practice Laboratories is September 6, 2019.